 In 2016, Sogou partnered with Microsoft to use Bing to find information in English.
 Also in 2016, Sogou donated 30 million USD to Tsinghua University in Peking to build an Artificial Intelligence Institute.

 More Sogou Products

 - Sogou Pinyin is a popular Chinese Pinyin input editor to type Chinese characters and words.
 It has a penetration rate of more than 80% and over 300 million users.

 - the Sogou Browser with “dual-core” techniques similar to Google Chrome or Microsoft Edge.

 - Sogou Voice Recognition Technology including voice translations in Chinese and English.
 In fact, Sogou is China’s largest search engine by voice at the moment.
-Click here to take a deep-dive into voice-search.

 - Smartwatches with GPS positioning, of which Sogou sold more than 1 million in China.

 To sum it up, Sogou’s revenue comes mainly from brand advertising and online games.
 Now, with all these activities, you may wonder, how the largest and second-largest search engine in China co-exist, and what differentiates them.
 Let’s take a closer look.